poseidonos/poseidonos/doc/guides/getting_started/learning_pos_management_tool.md

 # 3. restarts influxdb, kapacitor, and start-iBofMtool (i..e, mtool)
 ```

-Once all of the processes start up to run, you could access the GUI tool as described in [GUI](http://globalwiki.itplatform.sec.samsung.net:8099/display/ibof/GUI) section in POS end-user guide.
+Once all of the processes start up to run, you could access the GUI tool.

 ## Uninstall
 The following will stop the services and delete their soft-links: